 Vienna is alone in being a European capital with a wine region producing significant amounts of wine within city limits.
 You won't likely find a bottle in stores; it's mostly consumed at wine bars called Heuriger within city limits.

 Vienna is not only a province and the capital of a province.
 It is also a wine-growing region in its own right with a wine-growing surface of about 700 hectars.
 About 85% is dedicated to white wine grape varietals.
 Wine types such as Riesling, Weissburgunder, Grüner Veltliner, Sauvignon blanc and Gelber Muskatteller produce distinctly fruity and elegant wines.
-A growing number of Viennese wine growers are producing red wines, in particular, Zweigelt and St. Laurent along with trendy international types such as Merlot, Pinot noir and Syrah.~ Vienna, the Wine Capital in Austria
+A growing number of Viennese wine growers are producing red wines, in particular, Zweigelt and St. Laurent along with trendy international types such as Merlot, Pinot noir, and Syrah.

 Don't miss the Heiligenkreuz Abbey in the southern Vienna Woods.